mooman/devise_sequel/README.md

 **A gem plugin is coming soon! (once all the tests pass)**

+This experimental version should work for most basic things.
+Please report any issues.

 I like to extend only the models I need for Devise:

     class User < Sequel::Model